SergeyFM/SergeyFM/README.md

 <br>
-💥 I’m happy to be part of the #GitHub community and have the chance to learn and share my ideas! <br> <br>
+💥 I'm happy to be a part of the #GitHub community and to have the opportunity to learn and share my ideas with others! <br> <br>
 <img src="panorama.jpg" height=50px width=100%>
 🏃 Apart from coding, I like to run marathons, take pictures and learn languages.
 I am fluent in English, German and Russian.
 <br><br>